Group Planning on Airbnb

 Airbnb connects travelers with unique short-term rentals around the world, offering an experience that goes beyond traditional hotels.
 However, while users can share wishlists, the platform falls short when it comes to supporting group travel planning—an area where collaboration is essential.

-This project explores how Airbnb could better serve group travelers by introducing native tools for shared decision-making, cost-splitting, and logistics coordination.
+This project explores how Airbnb could better serve group travelers by introducing tools for shared decision-making, cost-splitting, and logistics coordination.

 Research